chung-leong/react-seq/examples/payment/README.md

 Their properties are dynamically generated. `eventual` automatically generates promises while `on` automatically generates handlers that resolve these promises.

-This bit of magic provided by the event manager represents one of the key advantages of using React-seq.
+This bit of magic provided by the event manager is a key feature of React-seq.
 It allows you to use React in a more imperative fashion.
 Instead of passively reacting to events, you proactively seek out an answer.
-The prompt-and-wait-for-response logic you see above in a way is reminiscent of the sort of console programs you might have written in your first-year CS class:
+The prompt-and-wait-for-response logic you see above is reminiscent of console programs you might have  written in your first-year CS class:

 ```c
   int success = FALSE;